 Start your 2 days in Madrid with one of the most emblematic places in the city.
 Puerta del Sol (The Sun Gate) is the biggest plaza in Madrid.
 Packed with street performers and tourists, it is home to the most prominent symbol of Madrid – the Bear and the Strawberry tree statue.

-A few blocks from Puerta del Sol, there is another symbolic plaza of Madrid – Plaza Mayor.
-Build in 1619 during the reign of Phillip III, today this rectangular square is a favorite gathering place for locals and tourists alike.
-The typical baroque architecture that surrounds the plaza makes it a perfect spot to sit, get a coffee and feel the vibe of old classical Europe.
+A few blocks from Puerta del Sol, there’s another symbolic plaza of Madrid – Plaza Mayor.
+Built in 1619 during the reign of Phillip III, today this rectangular square is a favorite gathering place for locals and tourists.
+The typical baroque architecture that surrounds the plaza makes it a perfect spot to sit, get a coffee, and feel the vibe of old classical Europe.

-– During the Spanish Inquisition, Plaza Mayor used to be one of the main places where public executions of the supposed heretics, were held (okay, that wasn’t really a fun fact)
+During the Spanish Inquisition, Plaza Mayor was one of the main places to hold public executions of the supposed heretics. (okay, that wasn’t really a fun fact)

 Less than 10 minutes walk from Plaza Mayor is The Royal Palace of Madrid, also known as Palacio Real de Madrid.
-Built on top of the previous palace (which burned out on the Christmas eve of 1734) the royal residence is one of Madrid’s biggest attractions.
+Built on top of the previous palace (that burned out on Christmas eve of 1734) the royal residence is one of Madrid’s biggest attractions.

 As impressive as it looks from the outside, it is nothing compared to the interior.
-With its size of 135,000 square meters, it is the largest Royal Palace in Europe, and I dare to say – one of the most embellished ones.
+Covering an area of 135,000 square meters, it is the largest royal palaces in Europe, and I dare to say – one of the most embellished ones.

-Paintings of Goya and Velasques, Stradivarius fiddles and the royal crown jewels are only part of the riches the palace holds.
-Also, don’t miss the royal armory with its life-size armored knights and fancy imperial weapons.
+Paintings of Goya and Velazquez, Stradivarius fiddles, and the royal crown jewels of Spain are only part of the treasures the palace holds.
+Also, make sure don’t miss the royal armory with its life-size armored knights and fancy imperial weapons.

 – Make sure you check out the Plaza de Oriente next to the palace.
-The statue of Philipp IV is designed by Velasquez himself with the help of Galileo Galilei (yep, the same Galileo who found out the earth is not flat)!
+The statue of Philipp IV is designed by Velazquez himself with the help of Galileo Galilei (yep, the same Galileo who found out Earth is not flat)!

-– If you want to use the free entry, make sure to get there at least half an hour before it starts, and prepare to wait quite a bit on the line.
+– If you want a free entry, make sure to get there at least half an hour before it starts, and prepare to wait quite a bit on the line.

 – Winter (October to March): 10:00 AM – 6:00 PM.